FAForever/wiki-pages/Beginner-1v1-Guide.md

 title: Beginner-1v1-Guide
 description:
 published: true
-date: 2025-04-14T10:00:06.984Z
+date: 2025-04-14T10:01:43.749Z
 tags:
 editor: markdown
 dateCreated: 2025-04-12T07:15:24.063Z
 ---

 Welcome to 1v1 Ladder!
 Whether you are a new player or simply wishing to improve, these are the guides for you.
 These guides are written by several trainers that are designed to provide a steady stream of information and improvement that you can read at your own pace, whilst also teaching the important concepts of self-improvement in 1v1 ladder.
-You will notice that this is the first guide of the four 1v1 Guides we aim to provide to the FAF Community.
-This is for people who are within the 0-1000 range, and therefore will only be taught the fundamentals of the game, as this is the biggest hurdle within your skill range.
-Once you have mastered these fundamentals, you will shoot up the 1k+ skill rating, and you can move on to the next Guide.
+You will notice that this is the first guide of the four 1v1 Guides we aim to provide to the FAF Community. ***This is for people who are within the 0-1000 range, and therefore will only be taught the fundamentals of the game, as this is the biggest hurdle within your skill range.*** Once you have mastered these fundamentals, you will shoot up the 1k+ skill rating, and you can move on to the next Guide.

 ---